-The tour begins and ends in Tehran, but has been arranged with enough flexibility if people need to arrive or leave one day early.
+The Revolutionary Tour begins and ends in Tehran, but has been arranged with enough flexibility if people need to arrive or leave one day early.
 What makes this tour special is not just what we will be doing, but what we won’t be doing!
 All meals will be held in genuine restaurants used by local people, not tourists traps, nor will we be taken on expensive shopping trips.

 Free afternoon to walk around Tehran, get to know your group.